- Computers & Software

 2. Driver Installation Using AIDA 64

 AIDA 64 is shareware, so you get to use it free of charge for just over ten days.
-I doubt you need more than one day of this tool, but it is always good to give support to software writers.
+I doubt you need more than one day of this tool, but it is always good to give support to software developers.

 NOTE: The original Everest software has since been replaced by AIDA 64.